 - Remove extra loose white skin around garlic heads.
 Place in a baking dish sized to fit all of your heads in a single layer, without too much extra space (small ramekins are great for just a head or two.) *optional - for a pretty presentation you can slice off the top of the head, exposing the individual garlic cloves

 - Pour a generous amount of olive oil over each head.
-Sprinkle a generous amount of sea salt and black pepper.
+Sprinkle a generous amount of salt and black pepper.
+If using optional fresh thyme, sprinkle leaves over garlic heads.

 - Cover with aluminum foil and place in oven.
 Roast for 45 minutes.